Please note that our Trap Neuter Return services are closed on the following dates:

 To learn how to support community cat management and become a caretaker please see the “Trap-Neuter-Return: How to Manage a Feral Cat Colony” course offered through Community Cats Toronto.
 Please visit their website for upcoming course dates and registration

 *We are continuing to conduct Trap Neuter Return appointments Monday through Friday, during our regular 9:00 am – 5:00 pm operational hours.
-Due to COVID-19 and new safety protocols that are in place, you may experience delays.
-We apologize for this inconvenience and thank you for your time and understanding.

 *Daily Drop-off: 9:00am – 5:00pm